bubichallenge/challenge-codes/README.md

 #### Evaluate the sample submissions for task 2

-(W.I.P)

 ```bash
 $ python python/eval-mini-submissions-task2.py
 ```
+When running the above command, you should see the RMSE values of the sample submission files printed to the console screen.

 ### Other scripts

-To make it easier to understand what we maesure up to, we included scripts that create the solution files from the raw data containing the bicycle trips.
+To make it easier to understand what the prediction tasks are exactly, we included scripts that create the perfect solution files from the raw data containing the bicycle trips of the days of the 'test' subset ('test' subset meaning the non-training days, about which we want to make predictions).
-These are:
+These scripts are:
 - [python/preproc/compute_solution_1.py](https://github.com/bubichallenge/challenge-codes/blob/master/python/preproc/compute_solution_1.py)
 - [python/preproc/compute_solution_2.py](https://github.com/bubichallenge/challenge-codes/blob/master/python/preproc/compute_solution_2.py)